Why Pre-Trip Inspections Matter

 - Front of the tractor: linkage tires, slack adjusters, pushrod, steering box, among other things.

-- Driver/fuel area: mirrors, doors, fuel tank, and cap.
+- Driver and fuel area: mirrors, doors, fuel tank, and cap.

 - Rear of Tractor and Coupling system: driveshaft, catwalk, frame, locking pins, fifth wheel, mounting bolts, among other aspects to review.